getsolus/help-center-docs/docs/user/editions/plasma/configuration.md

 ## Default Applications

-### Configuring Default Applications from System Settings
+### Configuring default applications from System Settings

 In the [**System Settings**](#opening-system-settings) screen, go to **Personalization** > **Applications** > **Default Applications**, then use the menus to select your preferred default applications.

 ![Default applications](configuration/default-apps-screen.png)

-### Configuring Default Applications from the File Manager
+### Configuring default applications from the file manager

 1. Open Dolphin.
 2. Navigate to the folder that contains the file you want to open.